QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

     println("Fixed point = $v_star, and |f(x) - x| = $normdiff in $iter iterations")

-While better, there are still improvements
+While better, there could still be improvements

 Passing a Function
 --------------------